 Closing your Stand ring might not be much of a big deal if you haven’t turned off the Apple Watch’s annoying reminders to stand every hour.
 This is an especially good time to keep those on, but you can turn them off by going to the Watch app on your iPhone and then pressing Notifications, then Activity, and then turning off Stand Reminders.

 Yet here’s the thing: All you need to do in order to close your Stand ring every hour is get up and walk around for a minute or two for at least 12 hours a day.
 It helps to move your arms around in the process.

 Anyone want an easier way of closing your Stand ring?
 Raise your hands—and keep them up.
 If you raise your arms and wave them around a bit for two minutes every hour, you can sometimes close your Stand ring without even leaving the couch.
 But seriously, get up and walk around a bit.

 How to close your Move ring

 If you’re keeping your arms in motion during one of these standing breaks, you should manage to close a bit of your Move ring as well.
-Also, the Move ring is the only activity ring you can adjust, and in normal times I keep it set to a manageable 800 calories.
+Also, the Move ring is the only activity ring you can adjust.
 Considering how that amount is a little ambitious for many of us right now, your best best for closing it would be to temporarily lower your daily move goal unless you have home access to equipment like a treadmill.

 To do this, simply go to the Activity app on your Apple Watch, press firmly on the ring interface, and then press Change Move Goal when the option pops up on the display.
 Experiment with what’s manageable.